polo-language/bin-packer/README.md

 Collection of methods to pack an object's properties into an array of uniform sized bins.

-Each property of the object must have a numeric sub-property with the a uniform name that identifies the property's "size".
+Each property of the object must have a uniformly named numeric sub-property with that gives the property's "size".

 ## Install